 In the natural world, big cats use grooming to maintain their social relationships.
-In a similar way, you can strengthen the bond with your kitten is by giving her a regular health check.
+In a similar way, you can strengthen the bond with your kitten is by giving them a regular health check.
 It's a good idea to start doing this from a young age – that way, your kitten will soon start thinking of it as just another natural routine.

 Making things comfortable